Five benefits of grand unified $SU(5)$ brane world scenario: Introduction

 where $M, N$ denote indices of the full space-time and $T$ is a scalar field.
 The field strength is given as $\fcal_{MN} = \partial_{M} \acal_{N} - \partial_{N} \acal_{M} + i [ \acal_{M} , \acal_{N}]$.
 This represents a semiclassical realization of the confining phase \cite{ArkaniHamed:1998rs,Dvali:1996xe,Kogut:1974sn,Fukuda:1977wj, Luty:2002hj, Fukuda:2009zz, Fukuda:2008mz}, rather than the Higgs phase that exists outside the solitons.
 When $\beta(T)^2$ is square-integrable over the entire extra-dimensional space, the massless four-dimensional gauge fields become localized on the topological soliton.
 Because square-integrability is independent of the specific details of a model, the resulting localization mechanism is quite robust.
 We have confirmed this robustness in a number of explicit five- and six-dimensional models \cite{Arai:2012cx,Arai:2013mwa,Arai:2017lfv,Arai:2017ntb,Arai:2018uoy, Arai:2021wul} and have also provided a formal proof valid in arbitrary spacetime dimensions \cite{Arai:2018rwf, Eto:2019weg}.
 The same localization mechanism is used to construct the five-dimensional brane world models in \cite{Okada:2017omx, Okada:2018von, Okada:2019fgm, Das:2025wow}.

 In \cite{Arai:2017lfv}, we have constructed an $SU(5)$ Grand Unified Theory (GUT) in five dimensions.
-In this model, two types of scalar fields $S$ and $T$ are introduced: $S$ is responsible for localizing gauge fields and $T$ is for localizing matter fields.
-More specifically, the scalar field $T$ plays three important roles: 1) it generates the domain-wall configuration, 2) it consequently traps chiral fermion zero modes around the wall, and 3) it breaks $SU(5)$ down to the SM gauge group.
-It was further shown that proton decay is suppressed due to the reduced overlap of the wave functions of the fermions and gauge fields.
+In this model, two types of scalar fields $S$ and $T$ are introduced, where the $T$ sector consists of an adjoint scalar field $\hat{T}$ and a singlet scalar field $T^0$.
+The scalar field $S$ is responsible for localizing gauge fields and $T$ is for localizing matter fields.
+More specifically, $T$ sector plays three important roles: 1) it generates the domain-wall configuration, 2) it consequently traps chiral fermion zero modes around the wall, and 3) it breaks $SU(5)$ down to the SM gauge group.
+It was further shown that proton decay is suppressed due to the reduced overlap of the zero mode functions of the fermions and gauge fields.
 However, the $SU(5)$ model proposed in \cite{Arai:2017lfv} remains phenomenologically incomplete, since neither the Higgs sector nor the Yukawa couplings were incorporated.
 As a result, it was not possible to address electroweak symmetry breaking or to derive the mass spectrum of the matter fields.
 Moreover, the model could not deal with the doublet-triplet splitting problem in the $SU(5)$ GUT.